 Hi, I’m Abbey.
 Welcome to my blog!
-I love the great outdoors, music, and ice hockey in all forms.
+I love the great outdoors, music, and ice hockey.

-I’m currently a digital content strategist at the Center for Climate Integrity out of Washington D.C. — a non-profit working on “polluter pays” messaging.
+I’m currently a digital manager at the Center for Climate Integrity — a non-profit working on “polluter pays” messaging.
 We require fossil fuel producers to bear the cost of the damage caused by their products.
 To do this, we educate the public on accountability for corporate misconduct and support litigation/climate cases aimed at holding fossil fuel companies and other climate polluters liable for the damages they have caused.

 Simply put, Exxon knew and Exxon lied — and then funded a decades-long deception campaign around climate change while working to safeguard their investments from climate-related issues like sea-level rise and extreme heat.
 All while selling us their products.
 Other oil and gas companies knew too.
 And so did coal.
 It’s kind of like climate change is a public problem, amirite?